ftsrg-bta/lab-ethereum/guide.md

 If you click on the small arrow on the left of a deployed contract, its public interface appears.
 Our example, `SimpleBank` has 4 functions.
-You can see that `payable` and `view` functions are marked with a different color.
+You can see that `payable` and `view` functions are marked with a different colour.
 View functions do not result in transactions and therefore have no execution fee.
 Click on a function to execute it.
 If a function has parameters (such as `withdraw`), you can specify its parameters in the textboxes next to the name of the function.